 Webscraping is often regarded as the first step to data analysis.
 How are can we analyse data if we don’t have any data in the first place?
 If you are someone that is interested in data analysis or even machine learning, webscraping is something you must understand and this article will help you do just that!

-1. What exactly is Webscraping?
+What is Webscraping?

 Now, what in the world is webscraping?
 Webscraping is basically “scraping” or pulling data off of websites and consolidating it in another database for analysis.